 The names of the two sections speak for themselves.
 The Short Schedule SE is about half of a page long.
 The Long Schedule SE is one full page and allows you to use optional calculation methods.
 Only fill out the necessary section of the self-employment tax schedule.

 How to file Schedule SE

-You will file Schedule SE annually with your individual income tax return (Form 1040).
+You will file the form annually with your individual income tax return (Form 1040).
 When you file Form 1040, you will attach your completed Schedule SE to it.
 You also need to copy some information from Schedule SE onto your Form 1040.

-Form 1040 is due on April 15, meaning your attached Schedule SE is due by then as well.
+Form 1040 is due on April 15, meaning your attached Schedule SE is also due by then.
 You can get a six-month extension to file Form 1040, but this does not extend your time to pay taxes, including self-employment tax.

 Special filing situations

-You might have a special situation that requires you to complete and file Schedule SE differently than the standard methods.
+You might have a special situation that requires you to complete and file the form differently than the standard methods.

 If you have more than one business where you earn self-employment income, you will not fill out multiple schedules.
 Instead, combine the net earnings and file on Schedule SE.